MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 Interested in how the Core Services Engineering and Operations team in Microsoft implemented this scanner?
 Read the technical case study: [Automating data protection with Azure Information Protection scanner](https://www.microsoft.com/itshowcase/Article/Content/1070/Automating-data-protection-with-Azure-Information-Protection-scanner).

-You might be wondering: [What’s the difference between Windows Server FCI and the Azure Information Protection scanner?](faqs.md#whats-the-difference-between-windows-server-fci-and-the-azure-information-protection-scanner)
+You might be wondering: [What's the difference between Windows Server FCI and the Azure Information Protection scanner?](faqs.md#whats-the-difference-between-windows-server-fci-and-the-azure-information-protection-scanner)

 You can also use PowerShell to interactively classify and protect files from your desktop computer.
 For more information about this and other scenarios that use PowerShell, see the following sections from the admin guides: